fermyon/developer/content/api/hub/template_docusaurus.md

 ---

-This is a template for building and statically exporting your Docusaurus application and running it on Fermyon Spin.
+This is a template for building and statically exporting your Docusaurus application and running it on Spin.

 All you need to do is open the [spin-docusaurus](https://github.com/VamshiReddy02/spin-docusaurus) repository and install the template in your spin CLI.
 Once you've created your repository from the template, Run `npm install` and `npx start`, then start editing your application.
 Alternatively, you can run `spin build` and `spin up` to build and run your application.